Description

 Licensing Information

-The local licensing procedure involved submitting an application of intent to Crown Lands in Hobart (capital of Tasmania), requesting the location of the project on the seabed administered by that authority.
-This application was submitted and consent to use the ‘land’ was granted.
+The local licensing procedure involved submitting an application of intent to Crown Lands in Hobart (state capital of Tasmania), requesting the location of the project on the seabed administered by that authority.
+This application was submitted, and consent to use the ‘land’ was granted.
 A standard Development Application was then submitted to King Island Council and granted.
-All permits and approvals have now been obtained.
+All permits and approvals were obtained.

 Project Progress

 The King Island project officially commenced in March 2019.
 The UniWave200 device was installed in January 2021, with electricity commencing to the local Hydro Tasmania grid on 18 June 2021.
 Data from the WEC has been provided to and analysed by PNNL.
-The WEC is due for decommissioning in the months ahead after having reached and surpassed its official 12 month project life.
+The WEC was decommissioned and removed in late March 2023, having reached and surpassed its official 12-month project life.

 Key Environmental Issues